Information technology tools and resources at the UW

 2.1.
 Due to the potential for misuse by unknown individuals, with little risk of discovery, it is imprudent to deploy Wi-Fi infrastructure without some form of access control.
 Therefore, departments should deploy at *least* one of the following access control methods in their Wi-Fi access points:

-- Restrict Wi-Fi access to authenticated VPN connections only.
+- Restrict Wi-Fi access to authenticated virtual private network (VPN) connections only.

 - Implement a “captive portal” authentication system such as Bluesocket or NoCatAuth.